 You can go with free hosting services like Blogger.com, WordPress.com, Wix, or Weebly.

-I don’t recommend using free hosting services because they don’t have the same features as paid-for hosting services.
+Free services don’t cost any money.
+But I don’t recommend using free hosting services because they don’t offer the same features as paid services.

-You can get hosting through Bluehost for around $3-$4 per month with a two or three-year plan, and you get the domain name for free, the first year.
+You can get hosting through Bluehost for around $3-$4 per month with a two or three-year plan, and you get the domain name free for the first year.
 Then, the cost of the domain is increases yearly.

 If you’re thinking about getting an author site up, CLICK HERE to get started.